-Firepower System Dashboard Widgets
+Dashboard Widgets

 A dashboard has one or more tabs, each of which can display one or more widgets in a three-column layout.
-The Firepower System is delivered with many predefined dashboard widgets, each of which provides insight into a different aspect of the Firepower System.
+The system is delivered with many predefined dashboard widgets, each of which provides insight into a different aspect of the system.
 Widgets are grouped into three categories:

-- Analysis & Reporting widgets display data about the events collected and generated by the Firepower System. - Miscellaneous widgets display neither event data nor operations data.
-Currently, the only widget in this category displays an RSS feed. - Operations widgets display information about the status and overall health of the Firepower System.
+- Analysis & Reporting widgets display data about the events collected and generated by the system. - Miscellaneous widgets display neither event data nor operations data.
+Currently, the only widget in this category displays an RSS feed. - Operations widgets display information about the status and overall health of the system.